— Source to Sea – Detailed Itinerary —

-Our Source to the Sea Expeditions begin and end in Anchorage, Alaska.
-This Alaska adventure tour is sixteen days long (including one transportation day at the beginning of the trip) and includes hiking, rafting, exploring glaciers and waterfalls, flightseeing, and wildlife viewing in the heart of Wrangell-St. Elias National Park.
+Our Source to the Sea adventure tour is fourteen days long and includes hiking, rafting, exploring glaciers and waterfalls, flightseeing, and wildlife viewing in the heart of Wrangell-St. Elias National Park.
 We spend nights camped along the river.
 The trip ends near the charming coastal town of Cordova.
 From there, you’ll fly back to Anchorage or we can help with alternative arrangements to continue your Alaska trip.

-DAY 2 – Early this morning we will board another bush plane for our flight out to the toe of the Nizina Glacier.
+DAY 1 – Early this morning we will board a bush plane for our flight out to the toe of the Nizina Glacier.
 This is a spectacular landscape of icebergs, high mountain peaks, and the sounds of the river heading off down valley.
 You will spend today exploring this marvelous area on foot and camp tonight next to the berg-filled lake.
-Your guides will prepare for you the first of many delicious meals the evening.
+Your guides will prepare for you the first of many delicious meals this evening.

-DAY 4 – Today we explore by foot the Chitistone area, where glaciers have scoured deep and easy valleys that are ringed by jagged mountain ridges.
+DAY 3 – Today we explore by foot the Chitistone area, where glaciers have scoured deep and easy valleys that are ringed by jagged mountain ridges.
 The views are forever and the hiking a pleasure.
-The hiking and sights on this day are uniquely Alaska: plunging waterfalls, soft tundra underfooting, bear, wolf, and moose tracks, and more are all encountered.
+The hiking and sights on this day are uniquely Alaska: plunging waterfalls, soft tundra underfoot, bear, wolf, and moose tracks, and more are all encountered.

-DAY 5 – On this day we reach and camp in the Nizina Canyon, after negotiating tricky and tight hairpin turn whitewater.
-We camp near where the Nizina spills into the Chitina river, and drift to sleep with fresh memories of the treasures of the Nizina.
+DAY 4 – On this day we reach and camp in the Nizina Canyon, after negotiating tricky and tight hairpin turn whitewater.
+We camp where the Nizina spills into the Chitina river, and drift to sleep with fresh memories of the treasures of the Nizina River.
 This and every night the light lasts until early in the morning and quickly returns to announce another great day on this two week Alaska adventure tour.

 We continue down the Chitina, stopping along the way for great side hikes, peering into clear side streams for salmon, and enjoying the river slipping by our campsite in the evening.
 Distant peaks of the Wrangell mountains fill the sky.
-The afternoon of day eight we reach the Copper river and the town of Chitina.
-He we are shuttled to a local hotel for a night of showers, beds and other creature comforts.
+On the afternoon of day seven, we reach the Copper River and the town of Chitina.
+He we are shuttled to a local hotel for a night of showers, beds, and other creature comforts.

-DAY 9 – Late in the morning we shove off and head down the Copper.
+DAY 8 – Late in the morning we shove off and head down the Copper.
 We quickly enter Woods Canyon, where the river narrows and runs swift and deep.
 The river here flows nearly ten times as strong as the Colorado through the Grand Canyon.
-Simply put, the Copper river is big.
-After exiting the canyon we camp along shore, and marvel in the rich green Copper river corridor.
+Simply put, the Copper River is big.
+After exiting the canyon we camp along shore and marvel in the rich green Copper River corridor.

-DAY 15 – This morning we row across Miles Lake and sachet our way around the icebergs large and small that pepper this stretch of the river.
+DAY 14 – This morning we row across Miles Lake and sachet our way around the icebergs large and small that pepper this stretch of the river.
 We’ll pass under the Million Dollar Bridge, originally built for the Copper River and Northwestern Railway that ran all the way to McCarthy-Kennecott, where our journey began.
 We then raft past the 300ft towering face of the Child’s Glacier and into the vast Copper River Delta.
-This is a wildlife rich area and we keep our eyes peeled for bears, eagles, seals and many other animals.
+This is a wildlife-rich area and we keep our eyes peeled for bears, eagles, seals, and many other animals.
 We’ll camp this evening along the western edge of the delta.

-DAY 16 – We pack up camp for the last time this morning and spend our final half a day floating through the delta.
-After a couple of hours we reach our take out point, unpack the rafts and board the van for the half-hour drive to Cordova.
+DAY 15 – We pack up camp for the last time this morning and spend our final half a day floating through the delta.
+After a couple of hours, we reach our take-out point, unpack the rafts and board the van for the half-hour drive to Cordova.
 We arrive in Cordova this afternoon, enjoy a tasty Alaska dinner at a local eatery, and toast to a great Alaska Adventure completed.
 If you need to continue on as quickly as possible you can fly back to Anchorage this evening, although we recommending spending at least one night in this charming town.